Categories

 Pilar Pascual, on that day, came dressed and ready to dance.
 Indeed, pose for us four times every Monday for four hours.
 As a ticket of appreciation, some students gave her posing drawings.

-Above is one best pieces about her under the teacher’s request to paint it over Masonite wood.
+Above is one of the best pieces about her under the teacher’s request to paint it over Masonite wood.
 It is a smooth material and works well with brush strokes.
 But then, in the end, the artist decides what the finish will look like.

 Moreover, there is something about her subject and the painting.
 Years have passed, and it feels as if it was painted yesterday.

 The oil painting justifies the shades.
-Its spontaneous quality; feels like velvet printed on a plank of aged wood.
+Its spontaneous quality feels like velvet printed on a plank of aged wood.

 We sketched her as a warm-up before the painting, and it would have been better to keep the drawing.
 Sketches are the best reference for a third study painting in the future.